Last Updated on May 11, 2022 by Shaun Snapp

-DB-Engine rankings can go up and down over time, so when we refreshed this article, we took a second data point.
+DB-Engine rankings can go up and down over time, so we took a second data point when we refreshed this article.

 Oracle’s DB-Engines Ranking for Oracle Cloud vs. AWS

-- Databases that are proliferating, such as PostgreSQL and MariaDB are merely taking market share that Oracle is losing.
-Of all the open-source databases, PostgreSQL has probably the best overlap with Oracle in terms of higher-level functions.
+- Databases proliferating, such as PostgreSQL and MariaDB, are merely taking the market share that Oracle is losing.
+PostgreSQL has probably the best overlap with Oracle in terms of higher-level functions of all the open-source databases.
 However, it is also true that many companies that use Oracle don’t take advantage of Oracle’s higher-level functions.
-That is they purchased Oracle based on brand recognition and defensibility if something were to go wrong (i.e., the IBM argument “no one ever got fired for buying IBM”)
+That is, they purchased Oracle based on brand recognition and defensibility if something were to go wrong (i.e., the IBM argument “no one ever got fired for buying IBM”)

-- This means lower cost databases are eroding the market share of a high-cost database, with high maintenance costs (but with more ability to be tuned).
+- This means lower-cost databases erode the market share of a high-cost database, with high maintenance costs (but with more ability to be tuned).